 DashDigitalBooks A Brand new digital-first publisher from @OrionBooks

 COVER REVEAL & NEW AUTHOR ALERT!!
 So delighted to welcome the incredible @ESJackson1 to the Orion Dash family with her snowy and utterly romantic novel #AMistletoeMiracle!
-Out 24th November - preorder today! #ChristmasIsComing #amreading http://bit.ly/MistletoeMiracle …
+Out 24th November - order today! #ChristmasIsComing #amreading http://bit.ly/MistletoeMiracle …

-The perfect feel-good Christmas romcom for 2019
+The perfect feel-good Christmas romcom

 At the Everdene Hotel, snowflakes, romance and mayhem are in the air...